Discrete Logarithm

 Attacks against DLP can be divided in two classes:

-- generic: only use group operation, they work in any cyclic group;
+- generic: they work in any cyclic group, using only the group operation;

-- specialized: exploit special properties of a particular group.
+- specialized: exploit special properties of a particular cyclic group.

-Attacks can be further divided in two more classes:
+Attacks can be further divided into two more classes:

 - running time dependent on the size of the cyclic group;